-For the most part the estate sales listed on this site are run by professional estate sale companies.
-They go in to the home and price everything.
-Usually the first day everything is full price, the second day (or third day depending on length of sale) everything is 50% off.
+Professional estate sale companies run most of the estate sales listed on this site.
+They go into the home and price everything.
+Usually the first day, everything is full price, on the second day (or the third day, depending on the length of the sale), everything is 50% off.
 This is what I’ve found.
 It may not be true for every sale.

 Craigslist is another online source for finding estate sales, auctions, yard sales, and freebies.
 Check your local listings for upcoming sales.